TASagent/TASagentTwitchBotCore/README.md

 If the project you're building uses the database, navigate to the project directory via command line.
 If the migration files already exist for it (and are up-to-date), then just run `dotnet ef database update`.
 If they do not exist yet, you'll have to create them first with `dotnet ef migrations add InitialDBCreation`, followed by `dotnet ef database update`.

-Compile and run the `BotConfigurator` program to begin setup.
-You'll be prompted for several values, and it will prepare some configuration files in your `Documents/TASagentBotDemo` directory.
+The first time you run a demo program, you'll be prompted for several values, and it will prepare some configuration files in your `Documents/TASagentBotDemo` directory.

 ### TTS